Hiya! I'm

 Electrical Engineering · UC San Diego · vbenedicto@ucsd.edu

 I love learning and collaborating with driven people!
-Feel free to reach out :D
+Please feel free to reach out anytime. :D

 Skills

-Mechanical Autodesk Inventor, Fusion 360, Onshape, 3D Printing
+Mechanical Autodesk Inventor, Fusion 360, Onshape, 3D Printing, Inkscape

 Tools Google Sheets, Google Colab, Excel